AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-07-28-introduction-to-unicode/index.md

 ## Encoding Unicode

 Technically, this wasn't a problem with Unicode _itself_.
-At the end of the day, Unicode is just a massive character set, not a character encoding standard; it's only concerned with assigning numbers to human-readable characters.
+At the end of the day, Unicode is just a massive character set that assigns numbers to human-readable characters.
 If we can represent a character numerically, then we can store that character in a computer's memory.
 In theory, we can represent infinitely many code points with Unicode, and the standard is ever-expanding.

 On the other hand, _how_ we choose to store those code points in memory is entirely up to us: We could represent them in binary and store those numbers as-is, or we could manipulate the bits with some sort of algorithm to create a more useful result.
 Either way, Unicode doesn't care how we store code points in memory; it just tells us _what_ those numbers are.

 In fact, if we were to only ever write and read single-character text documents, Unicode on its own would be unambiguous: If you opened a file and saw two bytes, you'd decode those two bytes to get back a single character.
 If you saw three bytes, you'd decode three.
-And so on, for all code points in the Unicode standard.
-But in practice, text files and network responses consist of an arbitrary-length sequence of bytes representing one or more characters.
+And so on.
+But in practice, text can consist of an arbitrary-length sequence of bytes representing one or more characters.
 So it's not enough to just use the code points directly because then we won't know where one code point begins and another ends.
 That _would_ be trivial if all characters were ASCII, in which case the boundaries would be in 8-bit intervals, but that's no longer the case in a world where we need more than `2^8 = 256` characters.
 Therefore, we need a way to encode characters with clearly defined boundaries.

 How do we do that?